 Deferred exchanges.
-A deferred exchange occurs when the property received in the exchange is received after the transfer of the property given up.
+A deferred exchange occurs when, based on an agreement, the property received in the exchange is received after the transfer of the property given up.
 For a deferred exchange to qualify as like kind, you must comply with the timing requirements for identification and receipt of replacement property.
 The replacement property for the exchange must be identified within 45 days after the property being given up is transferred.
 The replacement property must be received within 180 days, or by the due date of the tax return including extensions, whichever is earlier.
 See the instructions for Line 5 and Line 6, later, for more details.

 If you make a deferred exchange using a qualified intermediary (QI), the transfer of the property given up and receipt of like-kind property is treated as a like-kind exchange.
 If you fail to meet the timing requirements because of the QI, your transaction won't qualify as a deferred exchange and any gain may be taxable in the year you transferred the property.
 However, if the QI defaults on its obligation to acquire and transfer replacement property because of bankruptcy or receivership proceedings and you meet certain requirements, you may be able to report the gain in the year or years payments are received.
 For the requirements, see Rev. Proc.
 2010-14, 2010-12 I.R.B.
-456, available at IRS.gov/irb/2010-12\IRB/ar07.html.
+456, available at IRS.gov/irb/2010-12 IRB/ar07.html.
+Related parties and agents of the taxpayer are not eligible to be QIs, and are referred to as "disqualified persons."
+For more information on QIs and disqualified persons, see Pub.
+544, chapter 1.